Tomislav Perić

 Tomislav Perić (born 10 April 1983) is a Croatian former professional tennis player.

-A Junior Davis Cup representative for Croatia, Perić reached a best singles world ranking of 342 on the professional tour, winning four ITF Futures titles.
+He was a member of the Croatian team that were runners-up to United States in the 1999 Junior Davis Cup.
+Perić reached a best singles world ranking of 342 on the professional tour, winning four ITF Futures titles.
 He was a semi-finalist at the 2004 Dubrovnik Challenger and qualified for his only ATP Tour main draw at the 2006 Grand Prix Hassan II.

 Perić is a former coach of British player James Ward.